bobericksonjr89/cv-application/README.md

 # CV-Application

-A single-page resume or CV template application built to reinforce React props and state concepts.
+A single-page resume or CV template application built to reinforce React props and state concepts, and refactored to use functional components and hooks.

 ## How to Use